mohd-shameer/sample_cms/README.md

 If these are already present, then running `docker-compose up` will suffice

+Once the containers are up, create a superuser from app terminal.
+Use it for login and then create other users using this creds.

 #### Testing

 To run tests, coverage module is used: `coverage run manage.py test authentication article --settings=cms.settings --verbosity 2`